shrikumaran/ABInBev-Hackathon/README.md

 https://drive.google.com/drive/folders/1X_8WLSGwMpm4w3K3vVR-n9lNcyX3pj5t?usp=sharing
 You can also help yourself with the pretrained weights I have in the above drive link.

-LayoutLM is a BERT based model which can classify text into 13 different classes(question, asnwer heading,..).
+LayoutLM is a BERT based model which can classify text into 13 different classes(question, answer heading,..).
 We took our LayoutLM model from huggingfaces and trained it on FUNSD dataset for five epochs.
 We initially planned on fine tuning it on our own dataset, but we didn't have the time to label the data on our time.
 So, we just used the model trained on FUNSD, it performed decent enough so we went with it.
 Run the layoutlm notebook to train your model.

 TableNet is a model designed to detect tables and columns on documents.